Places to Visit in London

 British Museum: The foyer alone is worth a visit (© phil_bird)

-Guided tour of the British Museum
+Book a guided tour of the British Museum

-To the tour through the National Gallery
+Book a tour of the National Gallery

 Covent Garden